 After their baseball days, the Stankas returned to Japan on a number of occasions, including attending a 20-year reunion of the championship Hawks in 1984.
 During the 1990s, Joe traveled to Japan several times for gatherings of the Meikyukai29 when that group invited a number of former Americans who had been Japanese All-Stars during their playing careers.

-When the Stankas are asked to reflect about their time in Japan, they point to three events: the birth of their two youngest children, Janet in 1961 and Jay in 1965, and the terrible pain of losing their old oldest son Joey.
+When the Stankas were asked to reflect about their time in Japan, they pointed to three events: the birth of their two youngest children, Janet in 1961 and Jay in 1965, and the terrible pain of losing their old oldest son Joey.

 The Joe Stanka story ultimately is one of perseverance, persistence, and taking the road less traveled.
 One of the least known members of the 1959 Chicago White Sox became a baseball icon in Japan.
 Forty-some years later, Joe Stanka’s fame in Japan still far exceeded that of any member of the ’59 Sox in the US.

 Stanka died at age 87 in his home in Katy, Texas, on October 15, 2018.
 The headline for his obituary in the Japan Times referred to him as the “hero of 1964 Japan series.”
 30